 Many will see and fear the Lord and put their trust in him.
 Psalm 40:1-3 NIV

 Spiritual eyes are being opened through Beth’s legacy of faith, hope and love.
 And through the amazing work of CBM and its partners, physical eyes are also being opened!
 All this is only possible when ordinary people like you and me get behind the extraordinary day we mark on the calendar as Miracles Day!
 Fellow Aussies, we have the opportunity to pave the way for the rest of the world to get on board.

 Please join in with Bethany’s legacy today and support her God-given vision to see eyes opened and lives transformed!
 The small sacrifice you will make to be part of Miracles Day is a decision you will never regret!

 While it may be true that you will not get to travel overseas with a purpose and witness the transformation God offers through the work of CBM, there is a way you can come with us and see the redemption story God has given our family… ACCTV DOCUMENTARY ‘I SEE YOU’

 Together.
 Restoring.
 Hope.

 It is an absolute honour to partner with the Australian Christian Channel (ACCTV) and the enthusiastic community of people who make Miracles Day a reality.
 This exciting new three-part documentary explores Bethany’s life and her legacy with CBM.
-It will be available to be streamed from Sunday 11 August.
-It will be broadcast on the channel at 6:30pm on August 13, 14 & 15.
+It is available to be streamed from CBM’s website.
+Click here to watch >